Daniel-Lam1702/CarLendar/README.md

 # What I have developed so far:
 #   - The REST api in python flask for the Car, User, and Post model.
 They will be more developed once I develop a demo frontend.
 #   - An internal database in mysql.
-#   - Found a way to make the front-end interact with the back-end
+#   - Found a way to make the front-end interact with the back-end.
+# I have been testing the backend with postman and xampp.